-What do you buy the camper in your life for Christmas?
+What do you buy the camper in your life for a birthday or Christmas?
 What do you put on your own present wishlist?
 We’ve been doing a bit of window shopping and come up with some lovely ideas – from rechargeable lightropes to a portable camping washing ‘machine’.

 How lovely!
 Pretty and sweet-smelling wax ‘cakes’ for lighting your campfire or barbecue.
 They come in a set of eight for around £9.
 If you like handmade Christmas presents, use them as inspiration for your own creations too.